m0ru/bak/02a_state_of_the_art.md

 Example of a very simple controller and usage of the `\$scope`-service -->

-With services added to the mix, we can also view the angular framework through the lense of MVVM (see section \ref{ref:mvvm}), with templates as views, scopes and controllers as view-models and services as models or as proxies for models on a web-server (as we did with the `linkeddata-service.js`).
+With services added to the mix, we can also view the angular framework through the lense of MVVM (see section [-@sec:mvvm]), with templates as views, scopes and controllers as view-models and services as models or as proxies for models on a web-server (as we did with the `linkeddata-service.js`).

 <!-- <!--TODO { TODO get syntax-highlighting to work in figures (see comment in .tex) }-->